Gibstick/giblab.github.io/_src/misc/cs350-tips.md

 [localrc](https://github.com/thinca/vim-localrc) plugin and place the above setting in your `.local.vimrc` as per the plugin documentation.

-I believe that this is one of the more useful tips as it saves you a lot of time trying to fix compilation errors.
+I believe that this is one of the most useful tips as it saves you a lot of time trying to fix compilation errors.

 # Ctags